-- a) Skill enhancing Laboratories courses: All UG students are required to undergo skill enhancing practical courses to develop their skillset through hands on practical laboratory classes. - b) Multidisciplinary Courses: All UG students are required to undergo 3 introductory-level courses relating to any of the broad disciplines relating to Natural and Physical Sciences / Mathematics, Statistics.
-These courses are intended to broaden the intellectual experience and form part of liberal arts and science education. - c) Ability Enhancement Courses (Language): Students are required to achieve competency in a Modern Indian Language (MIL) and in the English language with special emphasis on language and communication skills.

-d) Value-Added Courses:

 - i.
+Skill enhancing Laboratory courses: All UG students are required to undergo skill enhancing practical courses to develop their skillset through hands on practical laboratory classes. - ii.
+Multidisciplinary Courses: All UG students are required to undergo 3 introductory-level courses relating to any of the broad disciplines relating to Natural and Physical Sciences / Mathematics, Statistics.
+These courses are intended to broaden the intellectual experience and form part of liberal arts and science education. - iii.
+Ability Enhancement Courses (Language): Students are required to achieve competency in a Modern Indian Language (MIL) and in the English language with special emphasis on language and communication skills.

+iv.
+Value-Added Courses:
-As an initiative towards developing students as industry ready professionals and competent entrepreneurs, value added courses are introduced in final semester. - ii.
-The courses are prescribed during the sixth semester based on the inputs from the students, industry experts, and feedback from the employers, industry readiness requirements, contemporary practices and trending topics at the time when the course is to be offered. - iii.
-The courses will be delivered by industry experts / external agencies / practitioners

-- / academic experts in the respective discipline in which the course is designed.
-They bring the knowhow contemporary industry practices to the college doorstep. - iv.
-Multiple value added courses would be designed based on the said parameters and would be presented to the students for their choice of selecting two courses.
-A particular course would be delivered only if 40% of the batch strength opts for that course. - v.
-Students shall choose minimum of two courses or more based on their interests and account the credit points. - vi.
-These value added courses are voluntary basis and credits obtained will be added to the course credit as mentioned under 3b/3c. - vii.
-These credits cannot be compensated to the course credit that is mentioned under 3b/3c.
+- As an initiative towards developing students as industry ready professionals and competent entrepreneurs, value added courses are introduced in final semester. - The courses are prescribed during the sixth semester based on the inputs from the students, industry experts, and feedback from the employers, industry readiness requirements, contemporary practices and trending topics at the time when the course is to be offered. - The courses will be delivered by industry experts / external agencies/ practitioners/ academic experts in the respective discipline in which the course is designed.
+They bring the knowhow contemporary industry practices to the college doorstep. - Multiple value-added courses would be designed based on the said parameters and would be presented to the students for their choice of selecting two courses.
+A particular course would be delivered only if 40% of the batch strength opts for that course. - Students shall choose minimum of two courses or more based on their interests and account the credit points. - These value-added courses are voluntary basis and credits obtained will be added to the course credit as mentioned under 3b/3c. - These credits cannot be compensated to the course credit that is mentioned under 3b/3c.

-e) Self-interest courses
+v.
+Self-interest courses

-- i.
-Our predominant focus today is to curate the wealth of information that is freely available on the web into high quality learning-outcome to one's interest, learning style and pace of learning. - ii.
-Self-learning courses based on the students' unique interests through open source learning is introduced among the students to make them gain a competitive advantage in the market. - iii.
-This flexible learning provides the students a broad spectrum of study. - iv.
-Each student can undergo one open source course through MOOC, SWAYAM, NPTEL etc., in sixth semester based on their interest which is related to the programme of study. - v.
-These courses shall account to one credit on successful completion of the course as prescribed by the organizer.
-The credits such obtained will be added to the course credit as mentioned under 3b/3c. - vi.
-These credits cannot be compensated to the course credit that is mentioned under 3b/3c.
+- Our predominant focus today is to curate the wealth of information that is freely available on the web into high quality learning-outcome to one's interest, learning style and pace of learning. - Self-learning courses based on the students' unique interests through open-source learning is introduced among the students to make them gain a competitive advantage in the market.

+- This flexible learning provides the students a broad spectrum of study. - Each student can undergo one open-source course through MOOC, SWAYAM, NPTEL etc., in the sixth semester based on their interest which is related to the programme of study. - These courses shall account to one credit on successful completion of the course prescribed by the organizer.
+The credits such obtained will be added to the course credit as mentioned under 3b/3c. - The credits cannot be compensated to the course credit as mentioned under 3b/3c.